arnoappenzeller/PiPifier/README.md

 # iOS
 ## Download
-It's free on the AppStore.
-Get it [here](https://itunes.apple.com/app/pipifier-pip-for-every-web-video/id1234771095?mt=8)
+It's free on the App Store.
+Get it [here](https://itunes.apple.com/app/pipifier-pip-for-every-web-video/id1234771095?mt=8).

 ## How to use
-If you have an HTML5 video playing on any website like Youtube press the share button and select the 'Run PiPifier' Action Extension
+If you have an HTML5 video playing on any website (like YouTube), press the share button and select the 'Run PiPifier' Action Extension:

 ![Demo_iOS](macOS/Images/pipifier_ios_usage.gif "Demo iOS")